Entering the race

 Q. Which category do I fall under?

 A. The affiliated category is for those registered with an athletics club – membership numbers must be stated during registration.
-The non-affiliated category is for those who are not registered with an athletics club.
-The Welsh-registered category is for those who are registered with a Welsh athletics club.
+The General Entry category is for those who are not registered with an athletics club.
+The Welsh Athletics category is for those who are registered with a Welsh athletics club.
 You will need to provide an up-to-date membership number upon entry so please have this handy and ensure that your club membership is up-to-date.

 Q. How do I make changes to my registration?